-State Pension is a regular payment from the government based on your National Insurance (NI) contributions.
+The State Pension is a regular payment from the government, and the amount you receive is based on National Insurance (NI) contributions you've made.
 You can receive it when you reach State Pension age.

-Check your pension age by using the calculator at www.gov.uk/state-pension-age or calling Age UK Advice on 0800 169 65 65.
+You can check your State Pension age by using the calculator at www.gov.uk/state-pension-age or calling Age UK Advice on 0800 169 65 65.